Francis Tukey: Early history

-Francis Tukey was born in Falmouth, Maine in 1814.
+Francis Tukey was born in Falmouth, Massachusetts (now in Maine) in 1814.
 His family was well established in the area of Falmouth.
 His father was Benjamin Tukey, as was also the name of his grandfather.
 His grandfather fought in the Battle of Saratoga during the American Revolution.
 Upon the town's celebration of the surrender of General Burgoyne, the elder Benjamin Tukey was killed accidentally.
 As the celebration had commenced around Alice Greele's Tavern, Benjamin was mortally wounded by the premature discharge of a cannon.
 Benjamin Tukey left behind two children: Benjamin, Francis's father, and William.
 Francis Tukey is described as "5 feet, 9 inches tall, hair black as a raven, eyes large, dark and piercing with a pale face and an infectious smile."
 Francis Tukey was a mechanic by trade and left Falmouth for Boston, Massachusetts to practice his trade further.
 After moving to Boston, he decided that he would pursue a career in law instead.
 Tukey entered the Harvard Law School and graduated after two years in 1843.
 Francis Tukey was admitted to the Suffolk bar on March 6, 1844.

 Entering the law enforcement profession would be Tukey's calling and he would become appointed as the City Marshal of Boston by Mayor Josiah Quincy Jr. The position had been more of a revolving political door at the time.
 During the eight years between 1838 and 1846, there were six men appointed to the seat of city marshal.
 Francis Tukey was the successor to an office held by Benjamin Pollard, Daniel Parkman, Erza Weston, James Blake and Ira Gibbs.
 Tukey was appointed to the high-profile position at age 32.